How to Stop Bad Dreams and Nightmares and Have a Good Sleep?

 Caffeine used in moderation is an acceptable aspect of a post-sleep routine, but make sure you don’t put pressure on the upper limit of 400 milligrams per day.

 Exercise is a great way to start your day and if you can exercise outdoors, it’s even better.

 Mental stimulation is a gradual process.
 Simple acts, such as reading a chapter of a book, listening to a podcast, reading the news or listening to the radio on the way to work, can all be great ways to get the brain in gear in the morning.

 The Power of the Nap

-After lunch, and during the midday period, a daytime fatigue kicks in.
-This when the Spanish like to indulge with their siestas, while most of the rest of the world go through it with heavy doses of caffeine in an attempt to get more things done.
+After lunch, and during the midday period, daytime fatigue kicks in.
+This is when the Spanish like to indulge with their siestas, while most of the rest of the world goes through it with heavy doses of caffeine in an attempt to get more things done.

 Using this time to have an afternoon nap, on the other hand, can maximize your productivity and help you perform better.

 In fact, a study conducted at the University of Düsseldorf shows that even very short naps enhance memory processing.
 Another study conducted by NASA reported, “Naps can maintain or improve subsequent performance, physiological and subjective alertness, and mood.”